Effective reduction theory of integral polynomials of given non-zero discriminant and its applications: Monogenicity, class group and Galois group

-Recently, Arpin, Bozlee, Herr and Smith (2023) studied so-called twisted monogenic relative extensions $K/L$.
+We briefly discuss some other topics.
+Recently, Arpin, Bozlee, Herr and Smith (2023a,b) introduced and studied twisted monogenic relative extensions $K/L$.
 They proved that $L$ has trivial class group (this is the case if e.g. $L=\mathbb{Q}$) if and only if every twisted monogenic extension of $L$ is monogenic.

+Another topic worth of study is the connection between (multiplicity of) monogenicity of the ring of integers of a number field $K$ and the size of the Galois group of its Galois closure.
+The examples of number fields $K$ of degree $n = 3, 4, 5, 6$ in Section \ref{sec:5} show that the multiplicity of monogenicity of $\OO_K$ can be relatively large if the Galois group of the Galois closure of $K$ is $S_n$, i.e. if its size is large relative to $n$.